femboyfin/dbdideas/survivor_perks.md

 - Timer no longer decreases in chase
   - Prevents the survivor from being punished for performing well in chase.
 - Decreased timer to **30 seconds** *(was 60)*
-  - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 second later and being punished for it.
+  - This prevents the killer from being punished for chasing and downing another survivor, and then stumbling back upon you 30-60 seconds later and being punished for it.
 - Decreased stun duration to **3 seconds** *(was 4)*
   - This still allows you to make an adjacent pallet and then some, without the concern of old Enduring.